 Blog

 The topic of sustainability is becoming increasingly important.
 Software development and testing can be quite big resource guzzlers.
 However, it is often the small contributions to sustainability that have a big impact overall.
-Therese has taken a close look at this and tells us about the impact of efficiency and automation.
-She also checked ISO 25010 for sustainability - her findings are really exciting!
+Therese has been working intensively on this and tells us about the effects of efficiency and automation.

-“I have noticed that there is no quality criterion (in ISO 25010) called ‘sustainability’.
-Nor is there one called ‘greenablility’. (…) But there are many quality criteria that include aspects of sustainability.” - Therese Kuhfuß
+"I realized that there is no quality criterion (in ISO 25010) called 'sustainability'.
+There is also none called 'greenablility'. (...)
+But there are many quality criteria that include aspects of sustainability." - Therese Kuhfuß

 Therese Kuhfuß holds a Bachelor of Science in Applied Computer Science and has more than 10 years of experience in testing and test management of software products.
-Since 2009, she has supported numerous projects in the financial sector as a test analyst.
-She currently works as a Principal at FINIUS GmbH, where she heads the Center of Competence for Test Management.
+Since 2009, she has worked as a test analyst on numerous projects in the financial sector.
+She currently works as a Principal at finius GmbH, where she heads the Center of Competence for test management.
 Her current professional focus is on testing technical payment transaction solutions.

 Eco-Friendly Coding: How testers and developers are contributing to the green revolution